 Now I understand some progression in knowledge will mean some materials and methods get upgraded/degraded, that’s life.
 Those PhD types need something to do after all.

-But some of the changes being proposed in the draft seem fairly heavy handed and come somewhat out of the blue.
-I’ve personally never heard of their being any widespread or recognised issue with the axial capacity of timber for example.
+But some of the changes being proposed in the draft seem fairly heavy-handed and come somewhat out of the blue.
+I’ve personally never heard of there being any widespread or recognised issue with the axial capacity of timber for example.
 Why change something that has a history of working?

 Sure, the current NZS3603 approach might be arguably less conservative than an equivalent international standard.
 But those buildings designed to NZS3603 and even NZS3604 are still standing right with no apparent issues…..

 In a nutshell, irrespective of the strength or stiffness of the timber, NZS3603 the current New Zealand timber standard has the same fundamental buckling curve based on the slenderness of a member.
 The only differentiator with this is whether the timber is considered as ‘Dry’ or ‘Green’ depending on moisture content.
 This buckling factor is termed .